towersvault/shinpokered/README.md

 - Fixed typos
 - Adjusted alignment of printed statEXP
 - EXP bar goes off of MAX_LEVEL instead of an assumed lvl 100
+- Fixed Sleep/Freeze clause not working correctly
+- Streamlined the Sleep/Freeze clause function and cleaned the spaghetti code
+- Made it so choosing to play as a girl doesn't clear certain other options

 #New features & adjustments since last version:
 -----------
+- The player's party 'mons now have temporary field move slots for HM moves
+  - Each party 'mon has 1 slot separate from its regular move list
+  - A field move in this slot can be used in the overworld as normal
+  - You will be asked about filling the slot when teaching a field move out of battle
+  - You cannot overwrite a slot with a field move already in it
+  - A slot is cleared when its 'mon leaves the party (such as being put in the PC)
+  - In the case of a 'mon with 4 regular field moves:
+    - The slotted temporary move cannot be menu-selected
+	- The slotted temporary move, if it's a HM move, can be used via quick-key

 - Good rod has an expanded 'mon list and level range
 - Increased the level range of the super rod
 - Old rod now randomly acts as a Good rod 50% of the time